Uruguayan literature: Modernistas

-Julio Herrera y Reissig was one of the great fin-de-siècle modernistas, indeed one of the very greatest and subtlest of Latin American poets.
-Two leading women are Juana de Ibarbourou and Delmira Agustini; indeed, Ibarbourou defined a whole period of Spanish-American sentiment towards the poetic and was immensely popular.
+Julio Herrera y Reissig was one of the fin-de-siècle modernistas, two leading women are Juana de Ibarbourou, who was one of the most popular writers of Spanish America, and Delmira Agustini.
 Emilio Frugoni and Emilio Oribe were distinguished lyricists.

 Other important figures

 Outstanding among the prose and fiction figures are Juan Carlos Onetti, Carlos Martínez Moreno, Eduardo Galeano, Felisberto Hernández, Mario Benedetti, Tomás de Mattos, Mauricio Rosencof and Jorge Majfud.

-Horacio Quiroga was an immensely popular as well as highly individual and flavourful short-story writer who has had vast influence.
+Horacio Quiroga was a popular playwright and short-story writer.
 Constancio C. Vigil was once a beloved, if highly moralistic, children's writer.

-Jorge Luis Borges, while Argentine, was an avid commentator on the Uruguayan historical and cultural scene; some of his characters are realistically Uruguayan.
+Jorge Luis Borges, while Argentine, was a commentator on the Uruguayan historical and cultural scene; some of his characters are realistically Uruguayan.

 Florencio Sánchez remains Uruguay's most famous theater writer.

 Writers from Northern Uruguay

 While many of Uruguay's writers have been primarily connected with the capital Montevideo, a number have been identified with the north of the country.